jeffpar/pcjs.v1/api/v1/dump/README.md

 entirely in your browser, so hopefully portions of the original API will be available in the near future.
 In the meantime, check out the
-[Developer Notes](https://github.com/jeffpar/pcjs#user-content-developer-notes) section of the [PCjs Project](https://github.com/jeffpar/pcjs) for instructions on running your own local cope of Node.js and the PCjs web server.
+[Developer Notes](https://github.com/jeffpar/pcjs#user-content-developer-notes) section of the [PCjs Project](https://github.com/jeffpar/pcjs) for instructions on running your own local copy of Node.js and the PCjs web server.